 - If you put a 9-HP (horse power)

 load on a 8-HP electrical motor, the overloaded motor will burn out.

 - However, if motors were biological and behaved like the human body, then placing a 9-HP load on an 8-HP

 ||Motor will burn out

 ||Muscle and skeleton will grow (over time) to support the new load

 Under-loading Man and Machine:

 Unlike gorillas, the human body is always engaging in resource conservation.
 So in order to save energy, the human body will

 dismantle (cannibalize - catabolize) under-used muscle along with the associated bone.
 This is an example of the "use-it or

 lose-it" scenario which was first made apparent after once-healthy long-duration cosmonauts returned to Earth only to discover

 ||Nothing.
 It is more efficient and safer to use an overrated motor

 ||Muscle will shrink (over time) to support the new load.

 Bone will shrink to match the weaker muscle.

 ||Nothing.
 But some oils may dry out over time allowing oxidation

 ||Muscle will atrophy in a very short time and function will be lost

 - Non-exercising cosmonauts lost the ability to walk after only 10 months

-(bone minerals were excreted via their urine)
+(bone minerals, like calcium, were excreted via their urine)